 She writes, “I recently changed my approach to marking.
 After a writing exercise in English, for example, I take a group of seven children and I mark with them.
 We decide together what was great and what could be developed further.
 The other children do the same in their groups, using codes I’ve given them.
 The next day, I’ll work with a different group until I’ve made it around the class.
 I also mix up the children so mixed abilities mark together.
 The progress and quality of work have been astonishing and my workload has been significantly reduced.
 Marking is now meaningful, and the children read and respond continuously.”

 Know your students’ needs and personalize learning.
 Many studies support the theory that the majority of students learn more from instruction tailored to their needs.
 Personalized learning itself is linked to the whole-child teaching approach behind Montessori classrooms.
-As much as is possible, excellent educators do the work of discovering the various needs of their students and set out creating environments designed to fit those needs, and this has the capacity to change lives.
+As much as possible, excellent educators do the work of discovering the various needs of their students and set out to create environments designed to fit those needs, and this has the capacity to change lives.
 At its core, personalized learning is the heart and energy of a well-designed curriculum.

 Try giving them options on projects.
 We all know educating K-12 students can be challenging in the age of attention-grabbing tech.
 What’s obvious is that teachers need to keep students actively engaged.
 What’s not so obvious is how we can actually do this.
-Try giving students an option on project creation.
+Try giving students an option for project creation.
 Ask students how they can best prove their learning and let them run with it.
 A 3D model, a conceptualized board game, a poster or infographic, a slideshow presentation with GIFs, or a good old analog paper can all work to demonstrate mastery of learning objectives while keeping students actively participating.

 Find students forgetting homework?
 This educator created an “Oops I forgot my homework” sheet.
 “I list the complete day’s assignments on the chalkboard before school begins.
-When the students arrive, they copy the assignments in their agendas.
-At the end of the day, we spend a few minutes checking off those assignments we have completed.
+When the students arrive, they copy the assignments into their agendas.
+At the end of the day, we spend a few minutes checking off the assignments we have completed.
 Any incomplete assignment is circled and becomes homework.
 I make sure all homework is packed to go home.
 Parents have been instructed to sign agendas each night, so they will see what work needs to be done.”
 Students can be held accountable this way and can exercise responsibility for their work.

 Whether you work or relax during the summer months, we hope sharing these teaching ideas sparks inspiration and has you looking forward to the next year.
 And don’t forget the sunscreen.